jameyquinn/jameyquinn.github.io/README.md

 * committee decision - a subset of people make the decision or sometimes just the recommendation
 * appointee

-> "Deciding not to decide" is a perfectly good decision and one that should always be considered.

 ## Communication